DanielHuisman/association-frontend/README.md

-# Exaltio Mandate Frontend
+# Exaltio Frontend

-Frontend for temporary Exaltio mandate system.
+Frontend for the Exaltio website.